White House promises vaccine help as states rush to catch up - WTMJ

 But demand continues to outpace limited supplies distributed by the U.S. government.

-Executives from five companies with contracts to supply shots to the U.S. — Pfizer, Moderna, Johnson & Johnson, AstraZeneca and Novavax — were testifying Tuesday before Congress’ Energy and Commerce Committee about supply and manufacturing of doses.
-They were expected to face pointed questions about whether shortages of raw materials, manpower or funding are limiting the pace of manufacturing.
+Executives from five companies with contracts to supply shots to the U.S. — Pfizer, Moderna, Johnson & Johnson, AstraZeneca and Novavax — were testifying Tuesday before Congress’ Energy and Commerce Committee about the supply and manufacturing of doses.

-Johnson & Johnson revealed ahead of the hearing that initial supplies of its one-shot vaccine will be limited to 20 million doses by the end of March.
-The company plans to tell lawmakers it faces “significant challenges” in scaling up production.

-However, federal health officials say a total of 700 million doses is still slated for delivery by late July.
-That would be enough to reach the goal of providing enough shots for every American adult.
+Looking ahead to summer, Pfizer and Moderna executives said they expect to complete delivery of 300 million doses each, and J&J aims to provide an additional 100 million doses.
+That would be more than enough to vaccinate every American adult, the goal set by the Biden administration.

-“This change will make it easier for our most vulnerable Arizonans, individuals with disabilities and those with chronic and long-term care needs, to get vaccinated,” Ducey said in a statement.
+“This change will make it easier for our most vulnerable Arizonans … to get vaccinated,” Ducey said in a statement.

 California Gov. Gavin Newsom said 11 mobile clinics will open in California’s vast Central Valley, an agricultural region that’s been hit hard by coronavirus.
 They’ll be used mainly to vaccinate farmworkers who don’t have transportation to larger vaccination sites or can’t navigate the state’s online signup portal.